corda/corda/docs/source/tutorial-contract.rst

                   val time = timestamp?.before ?: throw IllegalArgumentException("Issuances must be timestamped")
                   requireThat {
                       // Don't allow people to issue commercial paper under other entities identities.
-                      "output states are issued by a command signer" by (output.issuance.party.owningKey in command.signers) "output values sum to more than the inputs" by (output.faceValue.quantity > 0) "the maturity date is not in the past" by (time < output.maturityDate)
+                      "output states are issued by a command signer" using (output.issuance.party.owningKey in command.signers)
+                      "output values sum to more than the inputs" using (output.faceValue.quantity > 0) "the maturity date is not in the past" using (time < output.maturityDate)
                       // Don't allow an existing CP state to be replaced by this issuance.
                       "can't reissue an existing state" by inputs.isEmpty() }